HGAR, LIBOR in Talks to Create Regional MLS

 John Jordan | February 2018

-WHITE PLAINS—The leaderships of the Hudson Gateway Association of Realtors and the Long Island Board of Realtors, the two largest Realtor organizations in New York State, announced on Feb.
+WHITE PLAINS—The respective leadership of the Hudson Gateway Association of Realtors and the Long Island Board of Realtors, the two largest Realtor organizations in New York State, announced on Feb.
 1 that the two Realtor groups are in negotiations to create a regional multiple listing service that would service approximately 36,000 subscribers.

 When the Memorandum of Understanding is finalized into a formal agreement, the newly created regional multiple listing service would be the largest operating MLS in New York State.